alryqyashrf979-ux/Library-Management-system-desktop-app/README.md

 # Library-Management-system-desktop-app
-a learning project to build desktop system.
+a learning project to build a small desktop system.